COSC310-Team7/Pawan_IndividualProject/Assignment3/NeuralNet_Agent/README.md

 * Attributes:
   * ```credentials (object): Contains the necessary API key to enable usage of the two APIs```
 * Methods:
-  * ```placesSearch(): takes in a google maps client, searchterm and keyword argument and passes the search term and client to the Places API and returns and saves a JSON of bussinesses or locations that are near the area and matched the search terms.```
+  * ```placesSearch(): takes in a google maps client, search term and keyword argument.
+It passes the search term and client to the Places API, and then returns a JSON (this JSON is saved to a text file for easier access) of locations that are near the area that matched the parameters givent to it.```
-  * ```addressLookup(): takes in a string address of the form: 1234 SomeStreet St SomeCity SomeProvince F6F 6F6 and passes it to the Geocode API that returns the longitude and latitude of that address.```
+  * ```addressLookup(): takes in a string address of the form: 1234 SomeStreet St SomeCity SomeProvince F6F 6F6 and passes it to the Geocode API.
+Then a JSON of information including the longitude and latitude for that address is returned.```
   * ```shopSearch(): takes in a street address and the search term 'computer repair' and searches for shops that match that description near the specified location.
-It makes use of both placesSearch() and addressLookup()```
+It makes use of both placesSearch() and addressLookup().```

 ## Compile training data for the chatbot
 * Compile train.py (Only have to do this once, unless changes are made to the intents.json)